Nilo18/SkillMentor/README.md

 # Tech Stack
 - Frontend: Angular
 - Backend: Express.js, MongoDB

+**Please note that the backend is hosted on a free tier web service so initial load time may take a while**

 # Key Features:
 - Mentor registration and profile browsing
 - Search and filtering for mentors by expertise